 Ceremonies provide a unique opportunity to communicate with the spiritual realm.
-It is also a time when "accumulated wisdom of the people is passed along to a new generation, thus ensuring a continuum of proper behaviour and attitude in life".25 The traditional knowledge shared through ceremony fosters a relationship with all living beings while allowing the person to find their place in the world by providing the necessary foundation upon which to examine that world.26 Ceremony therefore "allows one to cross the seeming divide between physical and spiritual realms, whereby one can observe with a more complete perception".27 This sense of relatedness therefore has the ability to transform a person's spiritual and cultural realities in a process that employs ceremony.
-This gift that is given is profound: "the Indigenous theory of relatedness demands that each and every entity in the
+It is also a time when "accumulated wisdom of the people is passed along to a new generation, thus ensuring a continuum of proper behaviour and attitude in life."25 The Traditional Knowledge shared through ceremony fosters a relationship with all living beings, while allowing the person to find their place in the world by providing the necessary foundation upon which to examine that world.26 The Traditional Knowledge shared through ceremony fosters a relationship with all living beings, while allowing the person to find their place in the world by providing the necessary foundation upon which to examine that world.
+27 This sense of relatedness therefore has the ability to transform a person's spiritual and cultural realities in a process that employs ceremony.
+This gift that is given is profound:

-Universe seeks and sustains personal relationships.
+[T]he Indigenous theory of relatedness demands that each and every entity in the Universe seeks and sustains personal relationships.
 Furthermore, the spiritual aspect of knowledge about the world teaches that relationships not be left incomplete.
 Traditional protocols, Indigenous language, and stories teach the lesson of relations....Indigenous stories... have the ability to integrate and synthesize all the living relationships or events at any given moment in life.
-When we rely on a story to guide us we are not only integrated with the natural environment around us and our living relations, but also with the timeless past and culture of our ancestors".28

-Faith and belief in spirituality frames a worldview which informs the values of the people.
+When we rely on a story to guide us we are not only integrated with the natural environment around us and our living relations, but also with the timeless past and culture of our ancestors.28 which informs the values of the people.
 The foundational values teach protocol regarding actions and behaviours.
-These actions and behaviours which manifest the value system are ritualized in ceremony through the relationships that are connected in ceremony.
-These relationships are therefore grounded in the teachings of the earth which in turn informs the spirituality of Indigenous people.
+These actions and behaviours, which manifest the value system, are ritualized in ceremony through the relationships that are connected in ceremony.
+These relationships are therefore grounded in the teachings of the earth, which in turn informs the spirituality of